saltstack/salt/doc/topics/hacking.rst

     * `Fedora Linux`_ releases 11 and later
     * `Amazon Linux`_

-    If you are developing using one of these releases, you will want to create your virtualenv using the ``--system-site-packages`` option so that these modules are available in the virtualenv.
+    Developers using one of these systems should create the salt virtualenv using the ``--system-site-packages`` option to ensure that the correct modules are available.

 .. _`RHEL`: https://www.redhat.com/products/enterprise-linux/
 .. _`CentOS`: http://centos.org/